xspanger3770/ZejfSeisServer/README.md

  The whole command might look like:

  ```
- ./zejfcseis_1.4.1 -s /dev/ttyUSB0 -i 192.168.1.100 -p 1234 -r 40
+ ./zejfseis_server_1.5.0 -s /dev/ttyUSB0 -i 192.168.1.100 -p 1234 -r 40
  ```

- If everything went well, the program will create a new folder `ZejfCSeis` where the data will be stored and you can now enjoy detecting earthquakes by connecting to the TCP socket with [ZejfSeis](https://github.com/xspanger3770/ZejfSeis).
+ If everything went well, the program will create a new folder `ZejfSeis_Server` where the data will be stored and you can now enjoy detecting earthquakes by connecting to the TCP socket with [ZejfSeis](https://github.com/xspanger3770/ZejfSeis).